-16.2 Stucco/Texture/Cementitious Finish Loss
+16.2 stucco/texture/cementitious finish loss

 Texture may become separated from the base stucco layer.
-The Builder will repair missing stucco texture greater than 1/8 inch for a period of one year.
-Texture loss beneath the horizontal weep or drainage screed is normal and is not covered by the Limited Warranty.
+The Builder will repair missing stucco texture greater than 1⁄2 inch for a period of one year.
+Texture loss beneath the horizontal weep or drainage screed is normal and is not covered by the Warranty.

-16.3 Texture Mismatch
+16.3 texture mismatch

 Texture is applied by hand, which varies with the technique of the installer.
 Where tall walls exist, it is necessary to install in several passes.
 Breaks between application phases occur in all homes and sometimes are more visible due to the method of application.
 Inherent inconsistency is to be expected as with all hand-applied troweled finishes.
 The Builder will repair deviations, bumps, or voids measuring over 1⁄4 inch per 4 feet, which are not part of the intended texture, for a period of one year.
-During repair, the Builder will try to match the original texture as closely as possible, but a perfect match is not covered by the Limited Warranty.
+During repair, the Builder will try to match the original texture as closely as possible, but a perfect match is not covered by the Warranty.

-16.4 Stucco Color Mismatch
+16.4 stucco color mismatch

 Stucco/cementitious finish is a colored cement product and is affected by the underlying surface, application technique, temperature, humidity, and curing.
-The Builder will try to match stucco/ cementitious finish color as closely as possible, but a perfect match is not covered by the Limited Warranty.
+The Builder will try to match stucco/cementitious finish color as closely as possible, but a perfect match is not covered by the Warranty.

-16.5 Surface Staining
+16.5 surface staining

 The surface of exterior walls may become stained from rainwater or water splashing up from the ground.
-Since the surface is a porous material, this condition cannot be eliminated and is not covered by the Limited Warranty.
+Since the surface is a porous material, this condition cannot be eliminated and is not covered by the Warranty.

-16.6 Chalky Deposits (Efflorescence)
+16.6 chalky deposits (efflorescence)

 Efflorescence is the white powder that can appear on the surface of stucco.
-It is caused when water seeps seeps through the wall, dissolving salts inside of the structure.
+It is caused when water seeps through the wall, dissolving salts inside of the structure.
 The water then evaporates, leaving the salt on the surface.
 This is a normal condition; therefore, the Builder is not responsible for efflorescence.
 The Homeowner may remove efflorescence by cleaning with a trisodium phosphate (TSP) solution and water.
 TSP is available at most hardware or paint stores.